 For bathrooms and other high moisture areas where mold loves to grow, we recommend Benjamin Moore Aura Bath & Spa Paint.
 The technology behind it (patented by them) is a formula to lock out moisture and prevent or deter mildew/mold growth.
 Do other companies achieve this?
 Doubtful.

-Fixing a hole?
+Fixing a hole where the rain gets in?
 Flex Seal Liquid Rubber makes sealing leaks easy

 Before you replace a cracked sink or floor etc, it’s worth a few bucks to try to seal it and a product I discovered at Home Depot Flex Seal paint.
 You’ll find Flex Seal at Lowes as well as online.
 I fixed my cracked garage sink with a liquid sealer and it kept me from replacing it!